-During the 2015-16 tax year, for example, the Treasury raised just over £114bn from National Insurance Contributions (over 20% of total Treasury receipts), compared to around £168bn from ‘Income Tax’.
-In fact, in 2013-14, more money was raised from National Insurance than from VAT.
+During the 2016-17 tax year, for example, the Treasury raised just over £125bn from National Insurance Contributions (around 19% of total Treasury receipts), compared to around £175bn from ‘Income Tax’.
+In fact, more money is now raised from National Insurance than from VAT (£121 bn).

 All UK employers must pay Employers’ NICs on salaries paid to their employees, and the employees themselves must pay Employees’ NICs on any income they earn.

 Here, we look at how NICs are calculated, for both employers and employees.
 This article has been updated for the 2017/18 tax year.

 National Insurance for Employees